Applications are open for the 2022-23 academic year

-- Demonstrable ambassadorial skills with evidence of cultural sensitivity and a genuine desire to learn more about the United States and share with American citizens aspects of South African culture,
+- Demonstrable interpersonal skills with evidence of cultural sensitivity and a genuine desire to learn more about the United States and share with American citizens aspects of South African culture

-The Selection Committee and the Interview Panel will also be looking for clear reasons for selecting your US university preferences.
-The Fulbright Awards Program expects candidates to conduct a thorough university search and to identify institutions which are a strong fit for their academic, personal and professional goals.
+The Selection Committee and the Interview Panel will also be looking for clear reasons for selecting your U.S. university preferences.
+The Fulbright Program expects candidates to conduct a thorough university search and to identify institutions which are a strong fit for their academic, personal and professional goals.

 Guidance for applications